MagnusAH/clonecraft/readme.md

 - add handling for null chunks client side
 - split server off onto separate thread
 - split chunk generation and mesh generation onto separate threads and multithread them
-- load textures into 16 2048x2048 texture atlases for drawing textures with only one set of binds per frame
+- load textures into 16 2048x2048 texture atlases for drawing textures with only one set of binds per frame (partially done)